humdrum-tools/humdrum-documentation/guide/ch21/index.md

 Music often exhibits hierarchical structures where particular types of patterns may be embedded in other patterns, or where low-level patterns join together to form higher-level patterns.
-As we have seen, the **-t** (tag) option for the <span class="tool">patt</span> command allows a new output spine to be generated.
+As we have seen, the <span class="option">t</span>
+(tag) option for the <span class="tool">patt</span> command allows a new output spine to be generated.
 This spine contains user-defined labels marking the beginning of each found pattern.
 The labels can contain any user-defined text